Anti-Zionism: Early Jewish anti-Zionism

+Dutch Jewish lawyer, journalist, and poet Jacob Israël de Haan became active against Zionism after having migrated to Palestine.
+In 1924, Haganah member Avraham Tehomi assassinated de Haan in Jerusalem on the orders of leader Yitzhak Ben-Zvi before de Haan was due to go to London to advocate against Zionism.

 In Europe

 From the beginning, there was resistance to Zionism and Theodor Herzl's call for the establishment of a Jewish state in Palestine.
 Opposition came from diverse sources: many Orthodox rabbis held that a Jewish state before the messiah was against divine will; (Note: "in the language of the Hebrew prophets, the Return to the Land of the Fathers belonged to the end of history, to Aharit hayamim, to the coming of the Messiah and the establishment on earth of the Kingdom of God," (Wistrich 1996)) assimilationist Jewish liberals feared Zionism threatened efforts at integration and citizenship in European states; and various left-wing Jewish movements, such as the Bund and Autonomists, promoted alternative forms of Jewish identity.
 In Western Europe, established Jewish communities often preferred loyalty to their nation-states over Jewish particularism.
 Some Reform rabbis removed references to Zion from liturgy, while others criticized Zionism as unrealistic.
 By contrast, the Mizrachi movement represented religious Zionist support, though more traditionalist groups like Agudat Yisrael opposed cooperation with secular Zionists.
 In the Soviet Union, the Yevsektsiya curtailed Zionist activity as part of its campaign against "Jewish bourgeois nationalism".
 (Note: The communist party nonetheless did create an autonomous Jewish oblast, Birobidzhan, in 1931 (Kolsky 2009).)